ecresswell/tauntonfestival/events/music-festival/taunton-junior-young-singer.md

 Taunton Junior Young Singer is open to any singer (except previous winners) resident, or attending school, within a 50-mile radius of Taunton and aged between nine and 13 on 1st September 2016.
 Entrants should be grade four standard or above – teacher’s recommendation is sufficient if no exams have been taken.

-The competition will take place on <strong>Saturday 25th February 2017</strong>
+The competition will take place on <strong>Saturday 25th February 2017 at 5.30pm</strong>

 Venue: <strong>Temple Methodist Church Hall</strong>
 Adjudicator: <strong>Amy Carson</strong>